BankApp-project/auth/core/src/main/java/bankapp/auth/application/verification_complete/README.md

     *   If a user with the given email already exists, their information is retrieved.
     *   If no user is found, a new user account is created and saved to the database.

-3.  **Session Management**:
+3.  **Challenge and Session Management**:
-    *   A secure, random challenge and a unique session ID are generated.
+    *   A secure, random challenge is generated.
-    *   A new authentication session is created containing the user ID, challenge, and a configured Time-To-Live (TTL), then stored.
+    *   This challenge is stored alongside a session ID and a configured Time-To-Live (TTL).

 4.  **Prepare Response**: Based on the user's status, it prepares the appropriate response:
     *   **For New Users** (or users without credentials): It generates options for creating a new passkey, returning a `RegistrationResponse`.